Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell interstitials: Methodology

 \subsection{Defect thermodynamics}

 The formation energy $\Delta E_{D}^f$ of a defect $D$ with charge $q$ can be written as \cite{freysoldt_first-principles_2014}

 where $E_{D}$ is the total energy of the system with defect $D$ and charge $q$, and $E_{P}$ is the energy of the pristine reference cell.
-The third term describes the dependence of the formation energy on the electron chemical potential $\mu_e$, while the position of the valence band maximum (VBM) $E_{\textrm{VBM}}$ is taken as its reference. $E_{\textrm{corr}}$ describes the energy corrections to the spurious electrostatic interactions between periodic images of charged defects, which arise due to the finite size of the supercell.
-In this work, the correction scheme proposed by Kumagai \textit{et al.} \cite{kumagai_electrostatics-based_2014} was employed.
+The third term describes the dependence of the formation energy on the chemical potential of the electrons $\mu_e$, while the position of the maximum valence band (VBM) $E_{\textrm{VBM}}$ is taken as a reference. $E_{\textrm{corr}}$ describes the applied energy corrections.
+The spurious electrostatic interactions between periodic images of charged defects, which arise due to the finite size of the supercell, are corrected using the scheme proposed by Kumagai \textit{et al.} \cite{kumagai_electrostatics-based_2014}.
+It is well known that semi-local functionals, such as PBE, severely underestimate the band gap and can, in some cases, introduce uncertainties in calculated defect energetics \cite{freysoldt_first-principles_2014}.
+To account for this, the band gap is corrected by rigidly shifting the valence band maximum (VBM) and the conduction band minimum (CBM) as obtained from PBE calculations to the respective values obtained by HSE06 calculations \cite{perssonTypeDopingCuIn2005, lanyAssessmentCorrectionMethods2008}.
+The correction energy is then given by

+where $n_e$ and $n_h$ are the number of electrons introduced in the conduction band and the number of holes introduced in the valence band, respectively. $\Delta E_{\mathrm{CBM}}$ and $\Delta E_{\mathrm{VBM}}$ are the shifts in the CBM and VBM between HSE06 and PBE.
+Here, donor defects follow the energy correction of the CBM, while acceptor defects follow the correction of the VBM.
+Since the VBM is shifted downward, $E_\mathrm{VBM}$ in Equation \ref{eq:form_en} is also shifted by

 Finally, the last term accounts for the dependence of the formation energy on the chemical potentials of the constituent elements.
 Here, $\Delta n_i$ is the difference between the number of atoms of species $i$ in the defective and bulk systems.
 The chemical potential $\mu_i$ of element $i$ can be rewritten as

 where $\mu_i^{\textrm{ref}}$ is the chemical potential of the element $i$ in its stable elemental phase.
 The DFT data used to generate the phase stability diagram for the orthorhombic brownmillerite BIO were obtained from the Materials Project (MP) database (\textsc{pymatgen} implementation, version 2025.5.2) \cite{jainCommentaryMaterialsProject2013, ongLiFePO2PhaseDiagram2008,ongThermalStabilitiesDelithiated2010}, which uses consistent computational parameters with respect to our defect calculations.

-A charge transition level (CTL) is the electron chemical potential at which the formation energy of a given defect in two different charge states ($q_1$ and $q_2$) becomes equal
+A charge transition level (CTL) is the electron chemical potential at which the formation energy of a given defect in two different charge states ($q_1$ and $q_2$) becomes equal: